-Social security
+Social security and statutory benefits

-Workers are entitled to receive social benefits and statutory benefits based on Colombian labour law, which are paid in proportion to the time rendered.
+Workers are entitled to receive social benefits, and statutory benefits based on Colombian labour law which are paid in proportion to the time rendered.
 Those are: semi-annual bonus, severance, interests on severance and vacation.
-For salaries exceeding 10 times the minimum legal salary it is possible to pay a lump sum salary including all fringe benefits amounting to 30%.
-Aside salary, employer payments together including healthcare, pension, labour risks, fiscal contributions amount approx. to 52%
+Besides salary, employer payments, including healthcare, pension, labour risks, payroll contributions, amount to approx. to 52%